 Between 2006 and 2016, 23 biosimilars were authorized in the EU, two of which have been withdrawn (2008 and 2012) for commercial reasons.
 The remaining 21 products only represent 12 biosimilar molecules .
 Thirteen biosimilars are currently under review by the European Medicines Agency (EMA) .

-Pharmaceutical policies for the off-patent market for small-molecule generics traditionally included a variety of measures related to pricing, reimbursement, market entry and expenditure controls but also measures targeting distributors, physicians and patients .
-Some of the most common policies involve generic substitution, Internal Reference Pricing (IRP) (including Generic Reference Pricing and Therapeutic Reference Pricing), prescribing by International Nonproprietary Name (INN) of the active principle of the medicine, often linked with the obligation for pharmacists to dispense the cheapest medicine available with the same INN, quotas and finally also procurement practices, such as tendering, see Table 1 in Annexes.
+Pharmaceutical policies for the off-patent market for smallmolecule generics traditionally included a variety of measures related to pricing, reimbursement, market entry and expenditure controls but also measures targeting distributors, physicians and patients .
+Some of the most common policies involve generics substitution, Internal Reference Pricing (IRP) (including Generic Reference Pricing (GRP) and Therapeutic Reference Pricing (TRP)), prescribing by International Nonproprietary Name (INN) of the active principle of the medicine, often linked with the obligation for pharmacists to dispense the cheapest medicine available with the same INN, quotas and finally also procurement practices, such as tendering, see Table 1 in Annexes.

 All of these policies aim at creating savings through competition.
 They have in common that they assume that products are interchangeable, fostering therefore price competition and generation of savings in the off-patent market.

 However, biosimilars, with the complex structure of biological medicines, are not the same as small-molecule generics , which have simpler chemical structures and are considered to be identical to their reference medicines [9, 10].
 EMA Procedural Advice furthermore specifies: ‘The decisions on interchangeability and/or substitution rely on national competent authorities and are outside the remit of EMA’ , see Table 1 in Annexes for definitions of interchangeability and substitution used in the context of this paper.